Kishan-Thanki/Kishan-Thanki/README.md

 # 👋🏻 Hello, I'm **Kishan Thanki**

 **Software Engineer**
 Working with backend architecture and cloud infrastructure.
-What pulls me is the engineering — the invisible mechanics that make everything run.
+All about the interesting engineering — the invisible mechanics that make everything run

 ## Socials:
 [kishanthanki.dev](https://kishanthanki.dev)